How to style a single-wall kitchen design

 Create a space for socialising

-By design, the single-wall layout tends not to eat into as much precious space as the typical kitchen triangle, so take advantage.
+By design, the single-wall layout tends not to eat into as much precious space as the typical kitchen triangle, so take advantage – especially if you have a small fitted kitchen.
 Placing a dining table adjacent to your cooking zone gives you the opportunity to interact with dinner guests while you prepare food and creates a place that lends itself to a more relaxed, sociable atmosphere.

 Make food theatrical

-Turn your single-wall kitchen into the centrepiece of your home and a magnet for guests by incorporating a kitchen island.
-An idea that's well worth contemplating if you have an open plan living area, a straight-line kitchen island can double up as somewhere to enjoy meals and prepare food.
+Turn your single-wall kitchen design into the centrepiece of your home and a magnet for guests by incorporating a kitchen island.
+An idea that's well worth contemplating if you have an open plan layout, a straight-line kitchen island can double up as somewhere to enjoy meals and prepare food.

 If you take your food particularly seriously, you could add a butcher's block to your island along with some stools and turn food preparation into a theatrical experience for your family and friends.